-- Different systems might use Abs PM or Realignment (R) post miles, - Different systems have different sampling resolutions (e.g., hourly data, per vehicle data, or in 5-min increments), - Different systems have different spatial resolution (per lane or aggregated over all lanes in one direction; vehicle passing over one sensor vs. vehicles in a stretch of 48 ft), - Different systems used sensors at different locations (camera vs. VDS sensor locations).
+• Different systems might use Abs PM or realignment (R) PM.

+- Different systems have different sampling resolutions (e.g., hourly data, per vehicle data, or in 5-min increments). - Different systems have different spatial resolution (per lane or aggregated over all lanes in one direction; vehicle passing over one sensor vs. vehicles in a stretch of 48 ft). - Different systems used sensors at different locations (camera vs. VDS sensor locations).

 PeMS data had uncertainty because the data quality varied between "100% observed" to "25% observed".
-According to the PeMS manual, this means that up to 75% of the data is estimated.
-PeMS data had generally lower speeds than the Yolo data from CCTV camera recordings and data from HERE Technologies.
+According to the PeMS manual, this means that up to 75% of the data were estimated.
+PeMS data had generally lower speeds than the YOLO data from CCTV camera recordings and data from HERE Technologies.
 The CCTV video analysis overestimated speeds with uncertainty from video frame rate and short evaluation distance of 48 ft or 96 ft.
-Therefore, only HERE data will be shown in the following sections.
+Due to availability, HERE data will be shown in the following sections for stage 1.
+Then RMIS data are used to analyze speeds in stages 1 and 2.

-Table 5.7: Comparison of data source quality for average vehicle speed
+Table 5.15: Comparison of data source quality for average vehicle speed

-CCTV video analysis PeMS HERE Sampling rate Individual vehicle to 20 min 5 min, hourly, daily hourly Spatial resolution Per lane Per lane or all lanes All lanes Data source Video recording over a road stretch of 48 or 96 ft Per sensor (loop or radar) Between on- and off-ramps Findings Depends on automatic vehicle detection and overestimated Data quality is varying; sometimes data is not observed but estimated; lane shift might have affected data quality Coarse resolution with only 1 h averages
+CCTV video analysis PeMS HERE RMIS Sampling rate Individual vehicle to 20 min 5 min, hourly, daily hourly hourly, daily Spatial resolution Per lane Per lane or all lanes All lanes Per lane and HOV lane Data source Video recording over a road stretch of 48 or 96 ft Per sensor (loop or radar) Between on- and off-ramps Loop detectors Findings Depends on automatic vehicle detection and overestimated Data quality vary; sometimes data is not observed but estimated; lane shift might have affected data quality Coarse resolution with only 1 h averages Records the average speed, sometimes data is corrupted (produced average speed exceeding 100 mph at one location, which is not correlated with other locations)